UchuServer/UchuDocker/README.md

 docker-compose up -d
 ```

-This runs Uchu in the background along with Postgres, Redis and Adminer.
+This runs Uchu in the background along with Postgres and Redis.
 You can attach to the `Uchu.Master` shell using:

 ```bash
 docker attach uchudocker_uchu_1
 ```

 This allows you to input shell commands like `/adduser <username>`.
-You can exit the shell using `Ctrl+C`.
+You can exit the shell using `Ctrl+P + Ctrl+Q` (`Ctrl+C` closes the container, not just your attach session).

 ## Closing